dylan-shao/ML-DS-Udacity_Data_Scientist_Nanodegree/0. Projects/Unspuervised Learning: Identify_Customer_Segments/README.md

 A:

-As we can see from the above figure, the score decrease along with the number of clusters increasing, even though it's not showing a very good "elbow" curve, we can see that the curve become more "flat", at this time, I will choose 55 as the number of clusters, and will do more in the future with a better machine.
+As we can see from the above figure, the score decrease along with the number of clusters increasing, even though it's not showing a very good "elbow" curve, we can see that the curve become more "flat" after 35 or 40, that's why I choose 40 as the number of clusters.

 ### Step 3.2: Apply All Steps to the Customer Data